Rebecca DelfinoClinical Professor of Law

 BA, University of California Los Angeles, Phi Beta Kappa, Magna Cum Laude

 JD, University of California Davis School of law, Order of the Coif, Order of the Barristers

-At Loyola Professor Delfino’s work focuses on appellate law and procedure, the judicial branch, access to justice, and ADR.
+At Loyola Professor Delfino’s work focuses on the judicial branch, appellate law and procedure, access to justice, and ADR.
 She is also working in the areas of state and municipal law and governance.
-In addition to serving as the Director of the Externship Department, Professor Delfino teaches courses in California civil procedure, ethics, appellate advocacy, negotiation and judicial process.
+In addition to serving as the Faculty Director of the Externship Department, Professor Delfino teaches courses in California civil procedure, legal ethics, appellate advocacy, negotiation and judicial process.
 Professor Delfino has also developed a unique and intensive summer advocacy “boot camp” at Loyola for advanced legal writing and oral advocacy.
 In addition, she serves as the faculty director for Loyola’s nationally recognized and award-winning Moot Court Program.

-Prior to joining the full-time faculty of the law school Professor Delfino served as Lead Senior Appellate Attorney at the California Court of Appeal, Second Appellate District, Division Seven for 17 years.
-During her tenure at the court of appeal she researched and prepared more than 500 bench memoranda and draft legal opinions in numerous areas of law from felony criminal cases, to complex civil litigation, to family law and probate, to juvenile dependency and delinquency matters.
+Before joining the full-time faculty of the law school, Professor Delfino served as Lead Senior Appellate Attorney at the California Court of Appeal, Second Appellate District, Division Seven for 17 years.
+During her tenure at the court of appeal, she researched and prepared more than 500 bench memoranda and draft legal opinions in numerous areas of law from felony criminal cases, to complex civil litigation, to family law and probate, to juvenile dependency and delinquency matters.
 In addition to her full-time position at the Court of Appeal, in 1999 Professor Delfino joined the adjunct faculty of Loyola Law School.

 Professor Delfino also worked as an elementary school teacher for the Los Angeles Unified School District in South Central Los Angeles before attending law school.

 Los Angeles County Bar Association Board of Trustees: